datalab-icmat/Intro-to-ML/chapter_1/README.md

 ### Chapter 1.
 General introduction.

 This folder contains the material of **Chapter 1.
-General introduction** from "Introduction to Machine Learning" course held at Datalab-ICMAT.
+General introduction.** from "Introduction to Machine Learning" course held at Datalab-ICMAT.
 In particular, it includes:

 * Slides
   * MLchap11d.pdf